Skip to main content

 Non-JS Fallbacks

-As much as possible fallbacks should be provided when JavaScript is disabled/unavailable.
+When possible, fallbacks should be provided when JavaScript is disabled/unavailable.
 All functionality can't be replicated, but content should at least be accessible.

 A combination of :target psuedo-class and an additional close button in a <noscript> tag can be used to toggle the display of certain components, such as a full site popover menu in a site header.
-The Pattern Lab starter provides a class of js on the html element, which can be used to target the non-js versions (see site-header example in the codebase).